turingschool/try-turing/fe-weekend/intro-to-js/index.md

 A variable is like a box with a label on it.
 You can put something in the box, label it, and be able to reference that thing later by its label.

 In JavaScript, we declare variables using the `var` keyword.
-This tells JavaScript that we're about to make a variable.
+This tells JavaScript that we're about to make a new variable, or _declare a variable_.

 Variables can store strings (text in between quotation marks), numbers, HTML elements, among many other things!
 Here are a few examples of JavaScript variables: